droyston/droyston/README.md

 I'm a research scientist, data engineer, and neurotechnology advocate.

-Currently I work as a data engineer at Manifold, designing and deploying high-performance data platforms.
+My most recent position was as a data engineer at Manifold, designing and deploying high-performance data platforms.

 Previously I worked as a postdoctoral researcher in the Pediatric Brain Electrophysiology Lab with Dr. Taylor Abel (UPMC), using high-density intracranial EEG and machine learning to study human auditory processing.